Is a Frozen Heat Pump a True Emergency? A Quick Test for Sedalia Homeowners

 Common Causes of Icing in Colorado:

-- High Altitude Air Density: The air is thinner in Sedalia, which can affect the heat transfer process and the efficiency of the defrost cycle.
+- Elevation and Air Density: The air is thinner in Sedalia, which can affect the heat transfer process and the efficiency of the defrost cycle.

 - Dry Air and Static Pressure: While our air is dry, the sudden shifts in humidity during snowstorms can lead to rapid frost accumulation.